arifulhoque7/auto-industry-market-platform/README.md

 - **Metrics**: http://localhost:3001/metrics (Prometheus format)
 - **Logs**: Check `backend/api/logs/` directory

-## 🤝 Contributing

-This project demonstrates proficiency in:
-- Full-stack development
-- System design and architecture
-- Real-time communication
-- Database design and optimization
-- API development and documentation
-- Modern JavaScript/TypeScript
-- DevOps and deployment practices

-## 📝 Additional Notes for Interviewers

-This project showcases:

-1. **Full-Stack Proficiency**: Complete implementation from database to UI
-2. **Architecture Design**: Microservices, caching, message queues
-3. **Modern Tech Stack**: Latest versions of popular frameworks
-4. **Best Practices**: Security, performance, code organization
-5. **Documentation**: Comprehensive API docs and README
-6. **Real-world Application**: Practical business use case
-7. **Scalability**: Built with growth in mind
-8. **Testing Approach**: Easy to test all functionalities

-### Time to First Interaction
-With all prerequisites installed, the application can be fully operational in under 10 minutes.

-### Contact
-For any questions or issues during setup, please reach out through the repository issues.

 ## 📄 License

 MIT License - Feel free to use this project for evaluation purposes.